istio/istio.io/_docs/tasks/traffic-management/ingress.md

 {% include home.html %}

-In a Kubernetes environment, the [Kubernetes Ingress Resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) allows specifying services that should be exposed outside the cluster.
+In a Kubernetes environment, the [Kubernetes Ingress Resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) is used to specify services that should be exposed outside the cluster.

 In Istio Service mesh, on top of Kubernetes and other environments, a different concept is applied, namely [Istio Gateway]({{home}}/docs/reference/config/istio.networking.v1alpha3.html#Gateway).
 It allows Istio features, for example, monitoring and route rules, to be applied to traffic entering the cluster.